 Logomassage has a number of contraindications:

-1. stomatitis, gingivitis and other diseases of the oral cavity;
+1. stomatitis, gingivitis and other diseases oral cavity;

 2. conjunctivitis, blepharitis and other eye diseases;